 In order to address complexity, organizations do not need one monolithic theory: They do not need a framework.
 Instead, they need coherent, shared language and imagery.
 And a system of systems concepts that everyone in the organization must acquire, and integrate, through learning.

 Consequently, it is crucial to Beta that it is not based on rules.
 But on principles.
 Unlike other management concepts, the BetaCodex is neither a tool, nor is it a one-size-fits-all solution.
-It is a system of systems concepts, and a mindset.
+It is a system of systems concepts, and a way of thinking & acting.

 Principles vs. rules: They are not the same

 The difference between rules and principles is that for setting up rules, you need to analyze every possible situation before formulating it.
 Rules are based on an “if-this-happens-do-that” logic.
 Whenever an unknown situation occurs, however, rules fail.
 They just do not support you in finding good solutions to never-before-thought-of problems, as they occur regularly in our everyday work lifes and businesses.

 Principles, by contrast, do not just apply to known problems.
 You do not need to be aware of all possible situations.
 You apply them within whatever situation as it occurs.
 Principles are like guidelines that help you test whether your actions are aligned with your beliefs and values, or not.
 If not, you have to search for another way to solve the problem.
 Understanding this difference, you are able to adopt BetaCodex principles (or “laws”) to your firm or to situations you encounter at your work – anywhere, at all times.